 |180 mg||Orange Cap|

 Inactive ingredients: lactose anhydrous, colloidal silicon dioxide, sodium starch glycolate, tartaric acid, stearic acid.

-The body of the capsules are made of gelatin and are opaque white.
+The body of the capsules is made of gelatin and is opaque white.
 The cap is also made of gelatin, and the colors vary based on the dosage strength.
 The capsule body and cap are imprinted with pharmaceutical branding ink, which contains shellac, dehydrated alcohol, isopropyl alcohol, butyl alcohol, propylene glycol, purified water, strong ammonia, potassium hydroxide, and ferric oxide.

 TEMODAR 5 mg: The green cap contains gelatin, titanium dioxide, iron oxide yellow, sodium lauryl sulfate, and FD&C Blue #2.